alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Step 4: The AI
 -------------------------------------------------------------------------------------

-To truly max out score, it would be best to follow the example of AlphaZero or MuZero.
+To truly max the AI's score, it would be best to follow the example of AlphaZero or MuZero.
 Those methods work by running a very large number of simulated games with MCTS, training a neural net to predict the value of boards from billions of games of data, and using that neural net to train itself with billions more games.

 I don't want to invest that much compute or time, so instead we're going to use something closer to the first chess AIs: search with a handcoded value function.
 The value of a state $$s$$ is usually denoted as $$V(s)$$, and is the estimated total reward if we play the game to completion starting from state $$s$$.
 If we have a value function $$V(s)$$, then we can find the best action by computing what's known as the Q-value.
 The Q-value $$Q(s,a)$$ is the total reward we'll achieve if we start in state $$s$$ and perform action $$a$$, and can be defined as.